trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

 Even if a hub model is theoretically better
-(no such theory is offered here), the idea of asking almost 200 countries to agree on a precise scope and details for sharing cross-border trade documents seems like it would be slow,
+(no such theory is offered here), the idea of asking almost 200 jurisdictions to agree on a precise scope and details for sharing cross-border trade documents seems like it would be slow,